Ani (musical): Act I

 A voiceover plays over of an announcer (Brian Holden) narrating the win of Ani at a pod race.
 An Imperial officer (Eric Kahn Gale) comes in and prompts him, calling him "Lord Vader".
 Vader turns around and tells the officer to call him "Ani" (Chris Allen) ("Ani").
 The officer asks Ani how he's doing and Ani replies that he was looking out into space, thinking about the good old days.
 He wistfully adds that the thing about the good old days is that you don't know that you're in them until they're gone.
 Ani asks why he came around and the officer tells him that he's late for a meeting with other Imperial officers.
 The Imperial officers, led by Moff Jeffrey Tarkin (Joe Walker) discuss their plans for the Death Star.

 Ani arrives late at the meeting, much to the annoyance of the others, and presents various Star Wars joke pitches.
+The officers mock Ani's ideas, causing Ani to force choke them before apologizing.
+Ani and Tarkin take a walk together and see Emily, a stormtrooper who Tarkin has a crush on.
+Ani embarrasses Tarkin in front of her, causing Tarkin to yell at him in anger.
+An upset Ani trashes his room ("Long Ago and Far Away").

+Mara Jade, an imperial assassin and the Emperor's new apprentice, arrives on the Death Star to replace Ani.
+Ani befriends her and tells her about his love for pod racing, and she shares with him her dream of becoming a slave girl in the palace of Jabba the Hutt.
+The two of them convince each other to run away to Tatooine and pursue their dreams.

+The Emperor, referred to as "Pappy", arrives on the Death Star with a Star Wars lego set as a gift for Ani.
+Tarkin discovers that Ani has run off and distracts Pappy by telling him to build the lego set himself.
+Tarkin and Emily set off for Tatooine in order to persuade Ani to come back, knowing that Tarkin will lose his job if he fails.

+On Tatooine, Ani visits his old haunts ("Strike Back") and reunites with old friends like Boba Fett ("Bob") and Jar Jar Binks ("JJ").
+JJ is depressed due to being perceived as annoying and plans to commit suicide, but Ani inspires him to change his ways and join Ani's pit crew for the Boonta Eve pod race.
+Also racing is Ani's old nemesis Sebulba, eager to humiliate Ani for beating him all those years ago.
+Tarkin arrives on Tatooine but has a change of heart, agreeing to help Ani train for the race ("With My Own Eyes").